 Here’s a list of the annual public holidays in Croatia.
 As a Catholic country, Croatia celebrates a number of religious holidays throughout the year, whilst others are either historically celebrated public holidays, or those to do with the war in the 1990s.

-For 2020, Croatia has had a bit of a shake up of its publicly celebrated holidays.
-Croatia’s Statehood Day/National Day (Dan drzavnosti) has been moved forward and will now be celebrated on 30th May which is the day (in 1990) that the constitution of the first modern-day parliament of Croatia was created.
-From 2002 to 2019, Statehood Day was celebrated on 25th June; this is now a memorial day (a working day) and is now called Independence Day.
+In 2020, Croatia has had a bit of a shake up of its publicly celebrated holidays.
+Croatia’s Statehood Day/National Day (Dan drzavnosti) was moved forward in the year and is now celebrated on 30th May which is the day (in 1990) that the constitution of the first modern-day parliament of Croatia was created.
+From 2002 to 2019, Statehood Day was celebrated on 25th June; that date is now a memorial day (a working day) and is now called Independence Day.